violethaze74/eclipse/README.md

    items are changed in the target platform, such as a new release of the `appengine-plugins-core`.

-  0. As described above, you must first do a Maven build to build the target platform:
+  0. As described above, you must first build the target platform with Maven:

      `$ mvn -Pide-target-platform package`